What is a Balance Sheet?

 Total Inventory

-Total inventory sums up the production value of a company’s inventory.
 This is a useful number for investors as it allows us to track inventory levels.
 Are inventory levels piling up?
 This can be a red flag.

-Total receivables summarizes any outstanding payments to the company for products and services that were purchased by customers on credit.
 It can be an indicator about how efficient a company is at collecting payments, which is beneficial for cash flow.

 Prepaid Expenses